Close Banner

 Halloween Horror Nights ticket prices vary per night.
 Keep in mind that ticket prices can continue to go up throughout the season, and even sell out for some nights.
 The key is to purchase as early as you can.
 You can purchase Early Event Access separately, which allows you to enter the park and access Early Access houses at 5:30 p.m.

-(These are the initial prices but some prices will creep up as the dates approach and availability may vary throughout the season.
+(These are the initial prices, but some prices will creep up as the dates approach and availability may vary throughout the season.
 The sooner you purchase, the better the price!)

-Your Screamin' Guide to Halloween Horror Nights Hollywood - Express in Lanyard
+Halloween Horror Nights Hollywood - Wristband

 If you are in the park with a daytime ticket or your annual pass, you can check in inside the park.
-There is a check-in point near the Box Office and near the turnstiles so you can get a wristband to stay in the park after it closes to the public.
+There is a check-in point near the Box Office and near the turnstiles, so you can get a wristband to stay in the park after it closes to the public.
 Annual passholders no longer get Early Event Access included with their pass.

 When you purchase the Universal Express ticket online via Universal, an option to upgrade to Universal Express Unlimited for an additional fee pops up (if available)!
 There is a Universal Express Unlimited ticket option on the main menu, as well.
+Keep an eye out for Add-On tickets.
+You can purchase a separate Express pass for your ticket!
+This means you could combine Express from Universal with your discount HHN ticket from Undercover Tourist.

-Early Event Access Tickets (starting at $10)
+Early Event Access Tickets (starting at $20)

-Your Screamin' Guide to Halloween Horror Nights Hollywood - directory
+Your Screamin' Guide to Halloween Horror Nights Hollywood 2026 - directory

-Early Event Access is a new add-on to any Halloween Horror Night ticket.
+Early Event Access is an add-on to any Halloween Horror Nights ticket.
 These limited-capacity add-on tickets will sell out, well, early, just as Early Access tickets do for Super Nintendo World in the morning.
 People who purchase Early Access tickets can access select houses an hour and a half earlier than guests who arrive at 7 p.m.
 People with Early Access tickets must have an admission ticket for Halloween Horror Nights.
 You can purchase dated Early Access tickets through Universal Studios Hollywood, even if you purchased your discount Halloween Horror Nights tickets through Undercover Tourist.
-This might be a way to save money but hit a lot of houses if Universal Express is out of your budget.
+This might be a way to save money and hit a lot of houses if Universal Express is out of your budget.

 People with Early Access do not have daytime access to the rest of the park included in this ticket.
 We go over the pros and cons of Early Access and other ways to get in early in a separate Early Access post.